khuzairie1306/card-assesment/README.md

 **Section B - Mysql Improvement**
 Suggestion Improvement
 1.You can Use Database indexes in MySQL enable you to accelerate the performance of SELECT query statements.

-2.You can also use pagination by using the LIMIT and OFFSET/FETCH clauses (i can see the below mysql query you already use).
+2.You can also use pagination by using the LIMIT and OFFSET/FETCH clauses (i can see the below mysql query you already use).<br>
 3.You also can use Temp table but with proper indexes.
 4. Caching - DECLARE use_cache BOOL DEFAULT true;
 5. You can install load balance for communicate one or more MySQL servers and provides connectivity to those servers for multiple clients.